-- Where can you register and get a license for your pet? - Where are the local vets and grooming services? - Where is the nearest dog park?
+- Where are the local vets and grooming services? - Where is the nearest dog park?

 More on Mortgages

 Understanding the mortgage underwriting process

 As we discussed earlier in this guide, mortgage pre-approval should be one of the first steps you take in your homeownership journey.
 While pre-approval indicates the amount of mortgage you are qualified for, your lender has final say on approving you for up to that amount, for the purchase of a specific property.